braintapper/sqlite-forward-migrations/README.md

 # sqlite-forward-migrations

-A rudimentary forward-only database migration tool for NodeJS and Postgresql.
+A rudimentary forward-only database migration tool for NodeJS and SQLite.

 ## How This Works, In a Nutshell